 Those next action steps included brainstorming, exploration and evaluation of both internal and external networks and opportunities.
 We determined that it was best to manage and negotiate a successful exit strategy (executive staff and board communications, separation package/agreement, etc.), while simultaneously executing an aggressive, high level, external career and job search campaign.
 Together, John and I refined his personal marketing pitch and story, networking/interview and communications strategies.

-In less than three months, John successfully negotiated a win-win exit, executed an effective search campaign, and negotiated and then won an exciting local CEO-level opportunity prior to his exit date from his current company.
-He now leads a business at the CEO level and is making a tremendous difference in his new organization, and the local community.
+In less than three months, John successfully negotiated a win-win exit, executed an effective search campaign, and negotiated and then won an exciting local CEO-level opportunity prior to his exit date from his previous company.